-If the NV side has to move units into a province where it already has units, and combat can be initiated with those units already present, then they are activated without the need to be moved.

-The NV side may not activate units that will not move or participate in combat.
+If the NV side has to move units into a province where it already has units, andcombat can be initiated with those units already present, then they are activated without the need to be moved.
+The NV side may not activate units that will not be moved or participate in combat.